 A rendering by Keller of what the new Stevens Point branch of Simplicity Credit Union will look like.
 Ground breaking will start in April.
-Submitted Image

-Credit union builds new branch

-STEVENS POINT -Simplicity Credit Union will be breaking ground on a new facility in the Portage County Business Park.
+Submitted Image Credit union builds new branch STEVENS POINT -Simplicity Credit Union will be breaking ground on a new facility in the Portage County Business Park.
 Planning for the new location is underway with Keller, Inc., a design and general contractor located in central Wisconsin.
-The Simplicity Team plans for an official groundbreaking event early April 2025 and

-4

-the new branch to open late fall of 2025.

-The new Stevens Point branch will feature a larger lobby, dedicated meeting spaces for personalized financial consultations, and a 24/7 drive up for members.
-"We're looking forward to this new chapter." said Rachel Jackson, Stevens Point Branch Manager.
+The Simplicity Team plans for an official groundbreaking event early April 2025 and the new branch to open late fall of 2025.
+The new Stevens Point branch will feature a larger lobby, dedicated meeting spaces for personalized financial consultations, and a 24/7 drive up for mem- "We're looking forward to this new chapter." said Rachel Jackson, Stevens Point Branch Manager.
 "While we have loved our time at our current location, this new building will bring new opportunities to serve our members, friends, and neighbors."
-Headquartered in Marshfield, Simplicity CU currently serves more than 27,000 members from locations in Marshfield, Stevens Point, Neenah, Neillsville and online.
+Headquartered Marshfield, Simplicity CU currently serves more than 27,000 members from locations in Marshfield, Stevens Point, Neenah, Neillsville and online.
 Ski hill closing STEVENS POINT - Ryan Rose, the Parks Director of Portage County, announced on March 3 that due to deteriorating snow conditions, the ski hill at Standing Rocks will be closed for the year, starting the weekend of March 8.
-Weight limits on county roads

-STEVENS POINT -Starting on Friday, March 7, the Portage County Department Highway will be imposing seasonal weight restrictions on various county trunk highways.
-The weight restrictions are six tons gross load for single axle and ten tons gross load for each tandem axle (any two axles under eight feet apart).
-The maximum gross vehicle weight is 26 tons.
+Weight limits on county roads STEVENS POINT -Starting on Friday, March 7, the Portage County Department Highway will be imposing seasonal weight restrictions on various county trunk highways.
+The weight restrictions are six tons gross load for single axle and ten tons gross load for each tandem axle (any two axles under is 26 tons.
 Portage County Highway Department will begin installing signs along all posted roads beginning at 7:00 a.m.
 Enforcement will begin when signs are installed.
 Seasonal weight restrictions are enforced annually in the spring during the time that the frost is coming out of the ground.
-This is necessary to protect the pavement which is susceptible to damage by heavy loads during this time of year.

-Permits to exceed these limits may be granted based on the policy adopted by the Portage County Highway Committee.
+This tible to damage by heavy loads during this time of Permits to exceed these limits may be granted based on the policy adopted by the Portage County Highway Committee.
 These weight restrictions are for county trunk highways only.
-Any weight restrictions on state, city, village, or town roads are handled by each individual entity.
+Any weight restrictions on state, city, village,